Going digital first: the future of payments

 Neobanks are taking on legacy high-street giants and giving them a run for their proverbial, and literal, money.
 This push by innovative and disruptive new challengers isn’t restricted to banking but is being felt across industries.
 Being linked to the banking sector, under the financial services umbrella, payments as an industry is also undergoing enormous change and seeing rapid transformation.

-How traditional banks can prevent being left behind
+Find out how traditional banks can prevent being left behind

 Online sales continues to grow at a rate of around 76% year on year, digital-first payments are no longer optional.
 And, it isn’t just the Monzos, Wises, and Revoluts of the world making headway — players from outside the traditional banking sector have been innovating and mastering the kind of functionality that digitally native customers crave.
 Unless high-street banks and payment providers incorporate these capabilities they face losing ground to innovative fintechs and the big tech giants.